anatoliyv/AssistantKit/README.md

 There are few properties that detect device type

 ```
-Device.isPhone     // true for iPhones
+Device.isPhone     // true for iPhones even if it's Simulator
-Device.isPad       // true for iPads
+Device.isPad       // true for iPads even if it's Simulator
-Device.isPadPro    // true for iPadPros
+Device.isPadPro    // true for iPadPros even if it's Simulator
 Device.isPod       // true for Pods
 Device.isSimulator // true for Simulators
 ```